tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 ## Misbinding when using Self-Signed Certificates or Raw Public Keys

-When TLS 1.3 is used with self-signed certificates or raw public keys
+When TLS 1.3 is used with self-signed certificates without useful identities (as in DTLS-SRTP {{?RFC5763}}) or raw public keys
 {{RFC7250}} or for peer authentication, it may be vulnerable to misbinding attacks {{MM24}}.
 This risk can be mitigated by using the "external_id_hash" extension {{?RFC8444}} or, if only